The Truth Revealed

 Alcohol can greatly reduce a person’s natural immunity after they drink.
 That is because alcohol makes white blood cells function at a subpar level.
 They are not able to fight off infections as well as they should be.
 This makes users susceptible to everything from the common cold to more severe conditions, such as pneumonia and tuberculosis.
 Even the chances of contracting HIV are higher when alcohol is consumed.
 With binge drinking, immunity is greatly impacted for up to 24 hours after consumption, so people need to use extra precaution during this time.

-When alcohol enters the body, it spreads through the blood and affects every part of the body.
+When it enters the body, it spreads through the blood and alcohol affects every part of the body.
 While some results can be seen immediately, others are more gradual.
 Since these gradual effects cannot be seen, they are often left undiscovered until they are much more difficult to treat.

 The best way to avoid these detrimental effects is to limit oneself to the recommended amounts of alcohol that were mentioned earlier.
 If this can be accomplished, the feel-good short-term effects of alcohol will still be experienced, but the potentially fatal long-term effects can be avoided.
 Alcohol can be a fun part of life, and it can enhance special occasions and social events.
 However, if at any point the suspicion of an addiction is present, that person should seek treatment immediately.